GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/samples/index.md

 1. [Load your extension locally][dev-basics-locally].

 Each extension example includes a `README.md` with detailed instructions on how the extension works.
-Read it carefully; some extensions run when you click on the extension icon, and others run automatically but only run specific sites.
+Read it carefully; each extension is different.
+For example, some extensions run by clicking on the extension icon, others run automatically but only run specific sites, among others.

 {% Aside %}